 - Pioneering innovation since 1824, Manchester was the first English university to offer an engineering degree

-- Extensive engineering industry links with companies such as Jaguar Land Rover and Siemens
+- Extensive industrial links with companies such as Jaguar Land Rover and Siemens

-- Excellent resources for information, computation and experimental laboratory facilities, including laser laboratories and wind tunnels
+- Excellent resources, computation and experimental laboratory facilities, including laser laboratories and wind tunnels

-- All courses accredited by the Institution of Mechanical Engineers
+- Our course is accredited by IMechE , the Institution of Mechanical Engineers

 To find out more about The School of Mechanical, Aerospace and Civil Engineering we would encourage you to take an online tour of our School and our facilities with our Virtual Open Day .